Governing Councils

 Daintry Bartoldus

-Daintry Bartoldus has served as the executive administrator of Hawaiʻi State Council on Developmental Disabilities (DD Council) since 2018.
+Daintry Bartoldus has served as the executive administrator of the Hawaiʻi State Council on Developmental Disabilities (DD Council) since 2018.
 The DD Council is an agency which provides advocacy, capacity building, and systems change activities on behalf of persons with developmental disabilities.
 Daintry is very passionate about educating the community on inclusion of individuals with I/DD.

 Gigi Davidson